405th Air Expeditionary Wing: Tactical Training Wing

-On 25 August 1979, the 405th Tactical Training Wing was activated at Luke AFB, Arizona by Tactical Air Command to consolidate the F-15 Eagle Replacement Training Unit (RTU) operations.
+On 25 August 1979, the 405th Tactical Training Wing was activated at Luke Air Force Base, Arizona by Tactical Air Command (TAC) to consolidate the McDonnell Douglas F-15 Eagle Replacement Training Unit operations.
 It took over the 425th, 461st 550th and 555th Tactical Fighter Training Squadrons from the 58th Tactical Training Wing.
 The F-15As were replaced by the much more capable F-15C in January 1981 which was being delivered to front-line USAF combat squadrons.

 With the upgrading to the F-15C, the lowest-hour F-15As were transferred to the 426th Tactical Fighter Training Squadron which converted from F-4 Phantom II.
-The 426th provided F-15A interceptor training specifically to support the TAC Air Defense Command (ADTAC) training mission inherited from the inactivated Aerospace Defense Command which was merged into TAC.
-The F-15As in front-line units were being reassigned to Air Defense duty with ADTAC.
+The 426th provided F-15A interceptor training specifically to support the Air Defense Tactical Air Command training mission inherited from the inactivated Aerospace Defense Command which was merged into TAC.

-On 19 November 1990, the 555th TFTS changed its course from air superiority combat training with the Eagle to air defense interceptor training with the F-15C when TAC began assigning F-15Cs to Air National Guard interceptor duty and phasing out the F-15A all together, the 426th being inactivated.
+On 19 November 1990, the 555th Squadron changed its course from air superiority combat training with the Eagle to air defense interceptor training with the F-15C when TAC began assigning F-15Cs to Air National Guard interceptor duty and phasing out the F-15A all together, the 426th being inactivated.

-The 461st TFTS received first F-15E Strike Eagle, July 1988, and the 550th TFTS became the second F-15E Strike Eagle training squadron in March 1989.
+The 461st Squadron received first F-15E Strike Eagle in July 1988, and the 550th Squadron became the second F-15E Strike Eagle training squadron in March 1989.

-On 1 October 1991, due to the implementation of the Objective Wing at Luke and the "One base, one wing" policy, the 405th TTW was shut down and the F-15s were reassigned back to the 58th TTW.
+On 1 October 1991, due to the implementation of the Objective Wing at Luke and the "One base, one wing" policy, the 405th was inactivated and the F-15s were reassigned back to the 58th Tactical Training Wing.

 Twenty-first century

-Reactivated as an Air Expeditionary Wing after the September 11 terrorist attacks in 2001 attacks as part of USCENTAF.
-Carried out operations over the Horn of Africa, during the War in Afghanistan (2001-present) and the War in Iraq from 2002 based at RAFO Thumrait.
+Reactivated as the 405th Air Expeditionary Wing after the September 11 terrorist attacks in 2001 attacks as part of USCENTAF.
+Bombed targets in Afghanistan during the beginning of the War in Afghanistan (2001-2021); flew bombing missions during the War in Iraq from 2002; carried out operations over the Horn of Africa.
+Based at RAFO Thumrait.
 Flew B-1, AWACS, KC-135, and RC-135 aircraft, and possibly others.

+As of April 2002 Brigadier General Wendell Griffin was the 405th Air Expeditionary Wing commander.
+Colonel Wendell Griffin was the 7th Bomb Wing commander at Dyess AFB during 2001.

+A National Guard squadron from the 108th Air Refueling Wing was deployed to Thumrait in early 2002.